When Does Nightmare Horror Show Begin?

 Not so much.
 Depends on your kid.
 There will be some inappropriate material.
 Read the descriptions for each show.

 One of the rewards of not being a haunted house is there is no wait!
 You get your tickets and get your seats at the start time.
 DON’T BE LATE, every show starts promptly, and you can get your Halloween fix without the long lines.

 I bought a ticket in advance, but can’t make it.
 May I get a refund or switch my ticket to a different time or different day?

 Sorry.
 There are no refunds or exchanges.
 It is just too difficult to administer on that level.
-We have many, many people going through every day.
-So many that it is nearly impossible to address the issues of people who were supposed to have already gone.
+We have many, many shows and people going to see those shows.
+It is nearly impossible to address the issues of people who were supposed to have already gone.